seashello/power-outages/README.md

 ></iframe>

 ## Framing a Prediction Problem
 I will predict if a power outage is an intentional attack or not.
 We will be performing binary classification.
 I chose to predict if a power outage is an intentional attack or not because there were a lot of outages classified as intentional attacks, and I think it is an interesting topic.
-I will be using F-score instead of accuracy because only 27% of the cause categories in my dataset are intentional attacks.
+I will be using F-score instead of accuracy because only 27% of the cause categories in my dataset are intentional attacks (but still will show the accuracy).
 Accuracy wouldn't be a good measure due to the disparity of the groups sizes.
 F-score is useful when data is imbalanced and takes into consideration False Negatives and False Positives (and not just True Positives).
+- Even though we will be focusing on F-score, I will still include accuracy.
+We want it to be over 73% because the dumbest model (which would predict not "intentional attack" 100% of the time) would have an accuracy of 73%, which is meaningless.

 ## Baseline Model
 To predict if a power outage is an intentional attack, we will fit a `DecisionTreeClassifier()`.
 My model uses the columns: